sharetribe/flex-docs/src/docs/howto-users-and-authentication/enable-open-id-connect-login/index.md

 ## Configure an identity provider client in Console

-To take an OpenID Connect identity provider into use with Flex, you will need to configure a new identity provider and an accompanying identity provider client in Flex Console.
+To take an OpenID Connect identity provider into use with Sharetribe, you will need to configure a new identity provider and an accompanying identity provider client in Sharetribe Console.

 1. Go to the
    [Social logins & SSO](https://flex-console.sharetribe.com/social-logins-and-sso)